white-nl/commerce-mollie-plus/README.md

-## Activate your license

-This plugin requires a commercial license.
-After successfully installing the plugin, you’ll see an alert bar in Craft.
-Click this bar to activate your license in the Craft plugin store using your Craft ID.

 ## "Mollie Plus" versus "Mollie for Craft Commerce"

 Mollie plus is a drop-in replacement[^1] for Pixel & Tonic’s Mollie for Commerce plugin.
 We advise to replace it by Mollie Plus.
 It will be a seamless transition, since they function similarly.